bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

-Writing to PPU memory can be implemented in a similar fashion, just don't forget that writes to 0x2007 also increments Address Register.
+Writing to PPU memory can be implemented similarly, just don't forget that writes to 0x2007 also increments Address Register.

 ## Mirroring